 Select the channel width of this device.
+To check what channel width your device supports, refer to the actual web interface.

-Options include 5 MHz, 10 MHz, 20 MHz, 40 MHz and 20/40 MHz (the device automatically selects 40 MHz, and 20 MHz will be used if 40 MHz is not available).
-According to IEEE 802.11n standard, using a channel width of 40 MHz can increase wireless throughput.
-However, you may need choose lower bandwidth due to the following reasons:
+For certain devices, options include 5 MHz, 10 MHz, 20 MHz, 40 MHz and 20/40 MHz (the device automatically selects 40 MHz, and 20 MHz will be used if 40 MHz is not available).